The Tale Of Robin Hood And Of Sherwood Forest: Between Fact And Fiction

 The folk tale of Robin Hood, the alleged medieval outlaw of Sherwood Forest dressed in Lincoln green who stole from the rich and gave to the poor, has been fascinating historians and readers for many centuries.
 A rebellious skilled archer who, according to the legend, fought against tyranny, corruption, and imposture in the turbulent times of Richard the Lionheart (King Richard I of England) could be nothing more but a mere invention stemming from 14th century English ballads and the collective consciousness of the persecuted English peasantry which bursted into Wat Tyler’s Rebellion in 1381.

-In the passing of time, there were numerous attempts at finding a truthful and reliable historical counterpart to the legendary Robin Hood, but all these efforts were fruitless in the end.
-Subsequently, post medieval literature claimed that Robin Hood was actually a fallen nobleman who revolted against local and central authority from personal reasons.
-His archenemy, the Sheriff of Nottingham, was the embodiment of aggressive and authoritarian rulership, representing a rather popular type of a nobleman of the period of time in which Robin Hood might have lived.
+In the passing of time, there were numerous attempts at finding a truthful and reliable historical counterpart to the legendary Robin Hood, yet all these efforts were fruitless in the end.
+Subsequently, post-medieval literature claimed that Robin Hood was actually a fallen nobleman who revolted against local and central authority from personal reasons.
+His archenemy, the Sheriff of Nottingham, was the embodiment of aggressive and authoritarian rulership, representing a rather popular (and greedy) type of a nobleman of the period of time in which Robin Hood might have well lived.

 Whatever the truth may be with respect to his legend, Robin Hood has been doubtlessly hailed as a hero of the oppressed and the nightmare of the evil for many generations.
 His cultural legacy include a wide range of popular culture products such as comic books, but also a series of classic films and TV series, children’s novels, video games, and much more.
 Additionally, Robin Hood is also emblematised on the flag of Nottinghamshire.